urbaman/HomeLab/Kubernetes/Cluster/readme.md

 ### Talos Linux

-Deploy, with or wothout Omni
+Deploy, with or without Omni

 ## Pre-production